hmih/hmih.github.io/content/2023/web-interfaces.rst

 choice.

 What about versioning?
 How about unit testing?
-Well, I never wrote any ¯\\_(ツ)_/¯ Even stimulants fail to capture the adrenaline rush of executing destructive queries on production.
+Well, I never wrote any ¯\\_(ツ)_/¯ Nothing captures the adrenaline rush of executing destructive queries on production.
 You think to yourself: "Did I put this in a transaction?".
 Those were the days.